giobart/whos_that_pokemon/README.md

 ## Download the dataset
 The current dataset used is the LFW and can be download from [LFW-People](https://www.kaggle.com/atulanandjha/lfwpeople)

-- The dataset folder must be named `dataset` and must be located into the root of this project
+- The dataset folder must be named `data/dataset` and must be located into the root of this project

 - Is possible to explore some data of the dataset from the notebook called `data_visualization`